saeedsayed/saeedsayed/README.md

 ## <picture><img src = "https://github.com/0xAbdulKhalid/0xAbdulKhalid/raw/main/assets/mdImages/about_me.gif" width = 50px></picture> **About me**

-- 🏢 I am a software engineer and front-end developer.
+- 🏢 I am a software engineer and full stack developer.
 - 👨‍💻 I'm constantly learning and exploring new technologies to improve my skills.
 - 💬 Ask me about my experience with JavaScript, ReactJS, or anything related to web development.
 - ⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee.